temetvince/alaankwa/README.md

 * Player Space Suit has SETA, trading capabilies, video enchancement goggles, and a bioware scanner.
 (LU only)
 * Miners no longer run into asteriods when the player is in sector.
 * The Player Headquarters, Equipment Docks, and Trading Stations are now available as Sources in the Dockware Manager.
+* MLCC ships set to Assist Escort will no longer attempt to escort themselves.

 ## Downloads
 * No-Steam Exe: https://www.egosoft.com/download/x3ap/bonus_en.php